gis-ops/dbscan-clustering/README.md

 import { clustersDbscan, point } from '@turf/turf'
 import L from 'leaflet'

-// should look simple.
-Using our DBScan settings we compute the clusters with TurfJS!

-export const computeDbScan = (pointsGeojson, dbscanSettings) => {
+// this should look simple - it is using our DBScan settings and we compute the clusters with TurfJS! export const computeDbScan = (pointsGeojson, dbscanSettings) => {
   const maxDistance = dbscanSettings.maxDistance / 1000
   const minPoints = dbscanSettings.minPoints